-Criteria for Selecting Critical Vendors
+I. Criteria for Selecting Critical Vendors

-- 9. To identify vendors that are essential to the Debtors' businesses, the Debtors carefully reviewed their vendor and service providers to determine which could satisfy the criteria of being deemed critical to the Debtors' continued operations.
-Among other things, the Debtors reviewed their accounts payable and prepetition vendor list to identify any and all creditors who are critical based upon the necessity of the goods or services supplied by the vendor, the likelihood that the vendor would cease to do business with the Debtors or otherwise materially disrupt the Debtors' businesses absent payment, and the ease or possibility of replacing the vendor if necessary. - 10.
-The Debtors are confident that this process appropriately identified only those vendors that, if the Debtors failed to pay for the vital food, goods and services it provided prepetition, would likely cease providing necessary goods and services in the future or would impose unworkable terms or conditions, and for which alternatives were are not available or practicable. - disruption in the supply of their respective food, goods or services, even for a short duration, would jeopardize the Debtors' ability to satisfy customer demands and generate revenue.
-Moreover, many of the Critical Vendors offer highly specialized or regulated food, goods and services customary to the fast food industry and more specifically the Debtors, and thus cannot be readily replaced.
+- 8. To identify vendors that are essential to the Debtors' business, the Debtors carefully reviewed their vendor and service providers to determine which could satisfy the criteria of being deemed critical to the preservation of value of the Debtors' estates.
+Among other things, the Debtors reviewed their accounts payable and prepetition vendor list to identify any and all creditors who are critical based upon the necessity of the goods or services supplied by the vendor, the likelihood that the vendor would cease to do business with the Debtors or otherwise materially disrupt the Debtors' business absent payment, and the ease or possibility of replacing the vendor if necessary. - 9.
+The Debtors are confident that this process appropriately identified only those vendors that, if the Debtors failed to pay for the vital goods and services such vendors provided prepetition, would likely cease providing necessary goods and services in the future or would impose unworkable terms or conditions, and for which alternatives are not available or practicable.

+- 10. The Critical Vendors are essential to the Debtors' business affairs such that any disruption in the supply of their respective goods or services, even for a short duration, would jeopardize the Debtors' business affairs.
+Moreover, the Critical Vendors offer highly specialized services customary to the biotechnology industry and more specifically the Debtors, and thus cannot be readily replaced.
 Accordingly, the Debtors believe it is necessary to maintain positive business relationships with the Critical Vendors.
-To assure these business relationships, the Debtors seek the authority to pay, in their sole discretion and business judgment, all or a portion of the prepetition claims owed to the Critical Vendors (the "Critical Vendor Claims") not to exceed the applicable Critical Vendor Claims Cap, to the extent any Critical Vendors hold Critical Vendor Claims.3

-12. The Critical Vendor Claims Cap represents the Debtors' best estimate as to how much must be paid to such creditors to continue an uninterrupted supply of critical food, goods and services.
+To ensure these business relationships, the Debtors seek the authority to pay, in their business judgment, all or a portion of the prepetition claims owed to the Critical Vendors (the "Critical Vendor Claims") not to exceed the applicable Critical Vendor Claims Cap.2 - 11.
+The Critical Vendor Claims Cap represents the Debtors' best estimate as to how much must be paid to such creditors to continue an uninterrupted supply of critical goods and services.
 The Debtors may pay less than the requested amount.
-The Debtors further request that the Court grant the Debtors the authority to allocate the forgoing amounts at the Debtors' discretion without prejudice to seeking additional relief on an emergency basis, and subject to an agreement to receive terms consistent with Customary Trade Terms (as defined herein) from the Critical Vendors.
+The Debtors further request that the Court grant the Debtors the authority to allocate the foregoing amounts at the Debtors' discretion without prejudice to seeking additional relief on an emergency basis, and subject to an agreement to receive terms consistent with Customary Trade Terms (as defined herein) from the Critical Vendors.

-Proposed Terms and Conditions of Payment of the Critical Vendor Claims

-Debtors continue to receive vital food, goods and services, the Debtors propose to condition payment on account of Critical Vendor Claims on such Critical Vendor's agreement that it will continue supplying food, goods and services to the Debtors on terms that are consistent with the historical trade terms between the parties (including, but not limited to, credit limits, pricing, cash discounts, timing of payments, allowances, rebates, normal product mix and availability and other applicable terms and programs), which were most favorable to the Debtors and in effect between such Critical Vendor and the Debtors on a historical basis for the period within one hundred eighty (180) days of the Petition Date (the "Customary Trade Terms").
-The Debtors, however, reserve the right to negotiate different trade terms with any Critical Vendor, as a condition to paying any Critical Vendor Claim, whether or not memorialized by a Trade Agreement (as defined herein), to the extent the Debtors determine that such trade terms are necessary to procure essential goods or services or are otherwise in the best interests of the Debtors' estates.
+II.
+Proposed Terms and Conditions of Payment of the Critical Vendor Claims terms between the parties (including, but not limited to, credit limits, pricing, cash discounts, timing of payments, allowances, rebates, normal product mix and availability and other applicable terms and programs), which were most favorable to the Debtors and in effect between such Critical Vendor and the Debtors on a historical basis for the period within one hundred eighty (180) days of the Petition Date (the "Customary Trade Terms").
+The Debtors, however, reserve the right to negotiate different trade terms with any Critical Vendor, as a condition to paying any Critical Vendor Claim, whether or not memorialized by a Trade Agreement (as defined herein), subject to the prior written consent of the DIP Lender, to the extent the Debtors determine that such trade terms are necessary to procure essential goods or services or are otherwise in the best interests of the Debtors' estates.